Are There Advantages to Concealed Carry?

 Whether you need a permit to carry a firearm concealed on your person will depend on the state in which you live.
 Currently, every state in the country has some form of concealed carry, though certain places make it so difficult (or virtually impossible) to obtain the permit needed that, in practice, there is little to no concealed carry allowed in that state (Hawaii is one such place).

-Currently, 21 states have passed or instituted some form of constitutional, or permitless, carry.
+Currently, 21 states have passed or instituted some form of constitutional carry.
 In states that have passed permitless carry, there is no requirement that you obtain a permit before carrying a firearm, though the option is still available in every permitless carry state except Vermont, as Vermont has never required a permit to carry a gun.
 Generally, even if your state allows permitless carry, it’s still a good idea to go through the permitting process if you have the resources to do so.

 How Do I Get a Concealed Carry Permit?